jm1021/church-of-jesus-christ/_posts/2025-11-30-living-witness.md

 Because they already are.
 Every one of them.
 Their lives, goodness, compassion, and growth testify of God’s hand.
-I see it, I feel it.
+I see it.
+I feel it.

 And Lora…
 you are a special part of this story.